codingwithgyan/Ecommerce-CW/README.md

 # Ecommerce-CW
- Ecommerce designed truly based on basic languages HTML,CSS and Javascript .
+Ecommerce is designed truly based on basic languages HTML, CSS, and Javascript.